Skip to main content

 Journal articles

-Sharman P, Young A, Wilson A (In Press).
+Sharman P, Young AJ, Wilson AJ (2022).
 Evidence of maternal and paternal age effects on speed in thoroughbred racehorses.
-Royal Society Open Science
+R Soc Open Sci, 9(10).
+Abstract.
+Author URL.

-Houslay T, Earley RL, White SJ, Lammers W, Grimmer AJ, Travers LM, Johnson EL, Young AJ, Wilson AJ (In Press).
-Genetic integration of behavioural and endocrine components of the stress response. eLife Abstract.
+Houslay TM, Earley RL, White SJ, Lammers W, Grimmer AJ, Travers LM, Johnson EL, Young AJ, Wilson A (2022).
+Genetic integration of behavioural and endocrine components of the stress response.
+Elife, 11 Abstract.
+Author URL.

 Capilla-Lasheras P, Harrison X, Wood EM, Wilson AJ, Young AJ (2021).
 Altruistic bet-hedging and the evolution of cooperation in a Kalahari bird.
 Science Advances, 7(39).
 Abstract.